Taking care of young calves in cold weather

 This winter has brought very cold temperatures to Michigan.
 Calves need extra care in these conditions to stay healthy.

 Normal milk replacer or milk feeding will not be sufficient to meet the extra energy requirements of young calves to keep warm in extreme temperatures.
 Researchers at Cornell University have shown that the pounds of milk replacer needed to meet maintenance requirements of a 100 pound calf increases 44 percent when temperatures are 15 F, compared to 50 F. If the temperature drops to 5 F, then the requirement for maintenance increases 55 percent.
+Ensure that milk is delivered to calves at 105 F degrees.
+When preparing milk replacer, follow tag instructions to properly mix the milk replacer at the correct temperature.
+Too hot of water destroys nutrients within the powder, making it indigestible for the calf.
 Energy intake can be increased by adding an additional feeding of milk or milk replacer.
 If an additional feeding cannot be done, then increasing the milk feeding size, increasing fat content of the milk or the amount of powder mixed in the same amount of water can help the calf fight the cold.
 Older calves are able to consume more starter to battle the cold.
+In addition to providing increased calories via milk, supplying calves with warm water will aid to maintain body temperature and improved hydration for physical development and immune system readiness.

+Dry newborn calf coats as soon as possible to prevent drastic heat loss from the calf.
+This can be done in a calf-dryer box or with towels.
 Extra bedding will help the calf keep warm and dry.
 When laying down, the calf’s legs should be buried in the straw.
 Deep bedding will trap warm air in addition to keeping the calf dry.
+A quick and easy way to test that your straw pack is dry is to kneel for 20 seconds on the pack.
+If your knees are wet, it is time to change the bedding or add more.
 A calf blanket can also be used with deep bedding to give the newborn calf extra protection.
+Be sure that the calves are not sweating underneath the coat resulting in wet hair and being chilled as temperatures drop.